shashankgarewal/iitg-cse/mini-c-compiler/README.md

-# Mini-C-compiler
+# Mini-C compiler

 Compiler for a C-like language.
 Converts the code to MIPS Assembly Language which can be run using SPIM.

-How to run
+# How to run
 $ ./cmd.sh

-Output files
+# Output files
 parse.txt : Parse Tree of the sample code

 asm.s : MIPS Assembly code

-Features of the Language
+# Features of the Language

 Data types : int, float, char, string, multidimensional array

 Variable Declaration